JacobEberhardt/decentralized-energy-trading/openethereum/1_build/README.md

 The `init.sh` script is a pure hook.
 Thus, it executes the old `entrypoint` of the parent image as last command.
 In addition it appends all argumends provided via `command` to the old `entrypoint`.

+### Templates
+The source files include two templates.
+The `init.sh`script use both templates to create the chain config and node config at container start time.
+The two templates are `template-chain.json` and `template-node.toml`.

+The `init.sh` script replaces `{ VARIABLE_NAME }` in the template with the content of the environment variable `VARIABLE_NAME`.

 ### Usage

 Build Docker container image: